Legislature(2021 - 2022)GRUENBERG 120

 the classifications note specific agreements with the

-placard or license plates.
-The insurance forms do not
+license plates.
+The insurance forms do not address

-the person in question was shown to be legally liable
+in question was shown to be legally liable due to the

-We cannot find any information in our filings for
+find any information in our filings for professional

-professional liability that addresses an increase in a
+liability that addresses an increase in a premium

-premium because of the issuance of a handicapped plate
+because of the issuance of a handicapped plate or

 handicapped parking materials would still require

-proper licensing of the driver to meet the requirement
+proper licensing of a driver to meet the requirement

 of DMV.